 Intended as a twin-engined bomber the Warwick was beset with engine problems and would never enter service in large numbers in its intended role.
 Instead it would be used by British Overseas Airways

-Corporation and by Royal Air Force Transport Command and just under 850 Vickers Warwick aircraft were produced.
+Corporation and by RAF Transport Command and just under 850 Vickers Warwick aircraft were produced.

 Issued in January 1935 Air Ministry Specification B.1/35 called for a twin-engined heavy bomber which had a range of 2,000 miles with a bomb load of 2,000lb and could cruise at 15,000ft at 195mph

 and have a wing span of 100ft or less so it could be accommodated in a standard Royal Air Force hangar.
 Vickers response to this was the Type 284, which would become known as the Warwick, and was

 a heavy bomber design based on another Vickers aircraft the Wellington.

 Originally the Warwick was to be powered by a pair of Bristol Hercules engines but by now the Avro Manchester, designed for Specification P.13/16, was under development with the new Rolls-Royce

 Vulture engine as its intended powerplant.
 The Warwick would be compared to the Avro design and a modified Specification B.1/35 was issued allowing one aircraft to be fitted with the Vulture whilst

 another would have Napier Sabre engines.

 The first of the Warwick prototypes to fly was the Rolls-Royce Vulture powered example which flew from Brooklands on the 13th August 1939 with J 'Mutt' Summers at the controls.
 Due to the

 Rolls-Royce Vulture having development problems which eventually lead to the engine being cancelled this variant was a non-starter, and would also effect the Manchester.
 The second prototype would